 15-VI.D.
-HOUSING QUALITY STANDARDS
+MANUFACTURED HOMES HOUSING QUALITY STANDARDS

-Under either type of occupancy described in 15-VI.A above, the manufactured home must meet all HQS performance requirements and acceptability criteria discussed in Chapter 8 of this plan.
-In addition, the following requirement applies:
+Under either type of occupancy described in 15-VI.A. above, the manufactured home must meet all NSPIRE performance requirements and acceptability criteria discussed in Chapter 8 of this plan.
+In addition, the following requirements apply: